 VVA is when the vaginal walls become thin, dry and inflamed as a result of low estrogen levels.
 VVA can cause vaginal dryness, burning, and itching, general pain, pain during sex (aka dyspareunia), and possible shortening or narrowing of the vagina.

-“I am literally dry from the inside out.
-The skin on my vagina will still painfully tear from exercising.
+“‘I am literally dry from the inside out,’” Amy says she would tell her doctors.
+“The skin on my vagina will still painfully tear from exercising.
 And I know I am not the only one."

-Carly* was diagnosed with lymphoma when she was 29 and began experiencing unexpected sexual health problems as a result of treatment.
+Emma* was diagnosed with lymphoma when she was 29 and began experiencing unexpected sexual health problems as a result of treatment.

-“At no point during or after my treatment did any of my health professionals mention anything to do with my vaginal health.
-After chemotherapy when my partner and I were intimate it really hurt it was quite raw and tender and I felt quite fearful.
-I went to see my GP to ask her about this but she had no experience in this area and couldn’t advise me,” Carly said.
+“At no point during or after my treatment did any of my health professionals mention anything to do with my vaginal health,” Emma says.
+“After chemotherapy, when my partner and I were intimate, it really hurt.
+I was quite raw and tender and I felt quite fearful.
+I went to see my GP to ask her about this but she had no experience in this area and couldn’t advise me.”

 Many cancer survivors believe that what they’re experiencing is just a normal part of ageing or they’re just having pain because they haven’t had sex in a while.
 Some women believe the hot flashes are just part and parcel of chemo and don’t realise it can be the onset of menopause.
 Others are simply too ashamed to speak up.
 Women in these situations often don’t proactively seek the help they need.

-If you’re dealing with sexual health issues after cancer, speaking up is the first step to getting support and treatment.
+If you’re dealing with sexual desire or health issues after cancer, speaking up is the first step to getting support and treatment.
 No one is more qualified to talk about what is happening with your body than you.

 Keep asking for help and seeking answers.